johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 The root partition will be listed below that as **mmcblk0p2**
 And the boot partition will be listed below that as **mmcblk0p1**

-Now insert the card you wish to clone into the adaptor and then insert this into the hub.
+Now insert the card you wish to clone into the adaptor and then insert the adaptor into the hub.
 Just to be very clear, we are talking about your encrypted card with all your private keys.
+You want to plug this one into the hub first.
+This matters a lot.
+You will be very sad if you do not plug this card into your pi first before plugging in the blank card.
-After you insert the adaptor into the machine you may be prompted by the pi to enter a password or to it may invite you to see the contents of the SD card using the file manager.
+After you insert the adaptor into the machine you may be prompted by the pi to enter a password or it may invite you to see the contents of the SD card using the file manager.
 Ignore these offers if they appear by pressing the cancel button.

 Now run the `lsblk` command again.
-You should now see your encrypted card show up as **sda** with two partitions sda1 and sda2 showing up underneith.
+You should now see your encrypted card show up as **sda** with two partitions sda1 and sda2 showing up underneath.
 Remember that the raspbery pi calls your encrypted card **sda**

-Now insert the empty card into the adaptor and then insert that into the hub.
+Now insert the empty card into the adaptor and then insert the adaptor into the hub.
 Run the `lsblk` command for a third time.
-You should still see the first two cards but now the empty card shows up as **sdb** and the partitions show up underneith as sdb1 and sdb2.
+You should still see the first two cards but now the empty card shows up as **sdb** and the partitions show up underneath as sdb1 and sdb2.
 Remember that the raspberry pi calls your empty card **sdb**

 You probably see the pattern.
 The first card you insert into the hub will be called **sda** and the second card you insert into the hub will be known as **sdb**.